 13. Skip Stones at Park Point or Brighton Beach

 Often overlooked by tourists, this city park is a local gem!
 The park has long been home to Duluth’s famous Rose Garden and includes a historic amphitheater stage and portions of the boarded Lakewalk.
-With plenty of greenspace and picnic tables, Leif Erickson Park is a great place for a family picnic!
+With plenty of greenspace and picnic tables, Leif Erikson Park is a great place for a family picnic!